firasmidani/phenotypic-characterization/README.md

 	-i /Users/firasmidani/tecan/xra/data/od_bacteria.asc
 ```

-## How to run AMiGA and pass arguments via the command line
+## How to run AMiGA and pass arguments via the command line?

 See ```instructions.pdf``` for information on how to format your input data and more details on the different parameters that AMiGA accepts.